 Translation is a tricky art, and translating visual things into verbal things is no exception.
 How much audio description is too much, or too little?
 If many things are happening at once — too many to describe — then which things should be emphasized?
 How do we decide what is significant and what is not?

-As a digital accessibility consultant who is also a fiction writer, I love considering these questions, and listening to audio descriptions on Netflix.
-The creativity and economy of language involved is fascinating, and I enjoy thinking about what makes an audio description good, or not so good.
+As a digital accessibility consultant who is also a fiction writer, I love considering these questions and listening to audio descriptions on Netflix.
+The creativity and economy of language involved are fascinating, and I enjoy thinking about what makes an audio description good, or not so good.

 Audio Description for a Music Video?